Racism in association football: Wales

-On 10 February 2021, Swansea City midfielder Yan Dhanda who is of British Asian background, was racially abused on social media following Swansea’s defeat to Manchester City in the FA Cup.
+On 10 February 2021, Swansea City midfielder Yan Dhanda who is of British Asian background, was racially abused on social media following Swansea's defeat to Manchester City in the FA Cup.
 The incident was passed to South Wales Police for investigation.
-On 27 March 2021, following Wales’ 1-0 win against Mexico, players Ben Cabango and Rabbi Matondo were subjected to racist abuse on social media.
+On 27 March 2021, following Wales' 1-0 win against Mexico, players Ben Cabango and Rabbi Matondo were subjected to racist abuse on social media.
 Fellow Wales player, Gareth Bale said he would join a boycott of social media if more could not be done to combat racism across their platforms.
 Thierry Henry said he is removing himself from social media because of racism and social injustice.
 On 8 April 2021, Swansea City announced a week-long boycott of all social media platforms by first team members and by the academy and women's teams, staff of the club and from the club's official accounts.

+In 2023, Cardiff City player Rohan Luthra was racially abused by teammate Jack Simpson, who later left the club.

+In April 2024, fans of Welsh club Merthyr Town, who play in the English league system, were accused of racially abusing an opposition Hungerford Town player.

 Ukraine

-In March 2019, English club Chelsea complained about alleged racism aimed at their player Callum Hudson-Odoi during a match against Dynamo Kiev.
+In March 2019, English club Chelsea complained about alleged racism aimed at their player Callum Hudson-Odoi during a match against Dynamo Kyiv.
 Later that month UEFA said they would investigate.
 He was later offered counselling.

 In November 2019 Shakhtar Donetsk player Taison was sent-off after reacting to alleged racist abuse, and was also given a one-match ban.

 Middle East

-Syria

-A scandal took place during the 2018 World Cup qualifiers surrounding the match between Syria and Iran.
-The match was held in Kuala Lumpur during Monsoon season, making the match much more difficult and ending in a 0-0 tie.
-Iran then accused Syria of 'fixing' the game to prevent Iran from advancing to the World Cup.
-This event shows the underlying racial tension between Syria and Iran and exemplifies how racial discrimination works its way into the sport.

 Israel

 Racist incidents date back to at least the 1970s, such as when Arab-Israeli player Jimmy Turk joined Hapoel Tel Aviv.
 Turk was subjected to anti-Arab abuse during nearly every game he played.
 According to Itzik Shanan, director of communications at the New Israel Fund, among most racist fans are supporters of Beitar Jerusalem, also Hapoel Tel Aviv fans have been using slogans promoting a Holocaust against Maccabi Tel Aviv.
 Israeli right-wing football supporters taunt Arab players during games, especially those who play for the mixed Arab-Jewish team Bnei Sakhnin.
 Ronny Rosenthal, playing for Israel's Maccabi Haifa in 1989, was subjected to anti-Semitic taunts.

 Under Israeli law, football fans can be prosecuted for incitement of racial hatred.
 The "New Voices from the Stadium" program, run by the New Israel Fund (NIF) amasses a "racism index" that is reported to the media on a weekly basis, and teams have been fined and punished for the conduct of their fans.
 According to Steve Rothman, the NIF San Francisco director, "Things have definitely improved, particularly in sensitizing people to the existence of racism in Israeli society."
 In 2006, Israel joined Football Against Racism in Europe (FARE), a network set up to counter racism in football.

+French police have opened an investigation into possible antisemitic gestures and banners during the 2024 Summer Olympics Group D football match between Israel and Paraguay.